yuno-payments/yuno-docs/docs/Wallets/apple-pay/apple-pay-recurring-sdk.md

   description: ""
 ---

-This guide covers how to implement recurring Apple Pay payments using Yuno's SDK.
-The SDK simplifies the implementation of recurring payments while handling the complexity of Customer Initiated Transactions (CIT) and Merchant Initiated Transactions (MIT) flows.
+This guide explains how to implement recurring Apple Pay payments using Yuno's SDK.
+The SDK simplifies recurring payment flows by handling both Customer Initiated Transactions (CIT) and Merchant Initiated Transactions (MIT).
+It also manages payment tokens securely and provides built-in subscription support.

-Using the Yuno SDK for recurring Apple Pay payments provides simplified implementation by automatically handling the complexity of Customer Initiated Transactions (CIT) and Merchant Initiated Transactions (MIT) flows.
-The SDK manages payment tokens securely and provides built-in subscription support with enhanced fraud screening and 3DS authentication.

 ## Recurring payments overview